Cost of Driving Over the Road

 Some of the expenses over the road

 - Food - This can easily be your biggest expense on the road.
-Take it with you to save time and money.
+Take food with you to save time and money.

 - Laundry - Most large truckstops will have washer and dryer.
 Necessary and no way around it really.

 - Phone - Most of you have cells.
-Payphone and phonecard are also at most truck stops in case you refuse to step into 2012, lol.
+Payphone and phonecard are also at most truck stops in case you refuse to step into 2017, lol.
+Some of your carriers will have discounts with certain phone companies.

 - Internet Access - If you don't have your own, there are wifi connections available at most truck stops for a fee.
 Hourly, daily, weekly, monthly and unlimited.
 Adding data plan and hotspot to your phone might be a better deal.
 Compare.